eugenioestrada/JSONMorph/README.md

 - `GeneratePatch` returns an indented JSON array representing the operations needed to transform the original document into the modified document.
 - `ApplyPatch` consumes the patch array and returns a formatted JSON string containing the patched document.
+- `ApplyPatches` consumes an ordered collection of patch arrays and replays each one against the evolving document, making it easy to apply change logs without manual loops.
 - Text diff operations (`td`) only target string values.
 The payload uses compact keys (`s`, `dl`, `it`) and follows this structure:

   ```json